segasai/rvspecfit/README.md

 ## PHOENIX library

-The library is avialable here http://phoenix.astro.physik.uni-goettingen.de/v2.0/HiResFITS/ (Make sure you get the v2.0 one!)
+The library is avialable here https://phoenix.astro.physik.uni-goettingen.de/v2.0/HiResFITS/ (Make sure you get the v2.0 one!).
+If you want to download the whole thing you will likely need a command like ` wget -r -np -l 10 https://phoenix.astro.physik.uni-goettingen.de/data/v2.0/HiResFITS/ `

 ## Preparation of PHOENIX library